Patients think someone is watching out for them

 “I can get in without a referral?”

 “The last thing you want is a referral.
 Here is what you have to do.
 You have to research exactly what kind of a doctor you need to see for your specific injuries.
 Then you make an appointment with that doctor.
 But you have to go as a cash customer.
-You cannot use your insurance or take any records that you already have because all the people you have seen so far have a connection to the people keeping you from getting diagnosed.
+You cannot use your insurance or take any records (this was before electronic records) because all the people you have seen so far have a connection to the people keeping you from getting diagnosed.
 And you cannot use insurance because that can make it possible for them to trace back to what is happening to you now.
 You want to arrive there saying that you brought no records with you because you just want a fresh opinion.
 You want a second opinion unfettered by any previous opinion.
 And you have to make sure you do not complain about anything.
 Do not look anything but grateful for all the wonderful care you know you are going to receive there.
 Smile.
 Be charming.
 Be friendly.
 No matter what they ask you, you have to be a happy camper who just wants a second opinion.
 If you are not friendly and charming and grateful, you only will get more of what you already got.”

 That advice eventually became the foundation of what I told to thousands of injured patients over the years as they kept calling me, the only guy they ever had heard of who figured out how to get his iatrogenic injuries diagnosed.